pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The value of the ``--mock-server/-m`` general option is a file path that defines a mock server that can be used to define a mock WBEM server in the pywbemcli process so that pywbemcli commands without access to a real server.
+The value of the ``--mock-server/-m`` general option is a file path that defines MOF and python that can be used to define a mock WBEM server in the pywbemcli process.
+This allows pywbemcli to be used without access to a real server.
 When this option is used to define a WBEM server the security options (ex.
 ``--user``) are irrelevant; they may be included but are not used.